PortosGB/Futsality_backend/README.md

 # futsality backend

-Small backend platform for futsal management (personal project in progress)
+Small backend platform for futsal management (personal project in progress, for now at early stages of development)

 Python >= 3.6 is needed